 - Evaluate your mission statement through the lens of your personas.

 Conversion Hacks #3: Nail Down Your External Reputation Management Techniques

 As it turns out, your company reputation will always be under the scanner 24/7 thanks to social media channels.
-Your service, product and even your company image could take a serious beating if even a single negative blog or video goes viral.
+Your service, product, and even your company image could take a serious beating if even a single negative blog or video goes viral.

-In fact, 8 out of 10 internet users in the US said that negative information read online has made them change their mind about a purchase decision.
+In fact, 8 out of 10 internet users in the US said that negative information read online has made them change their minds about a purchase decision.
 However, the good news is that 70% of complaining customers will do business with you if you resolve the complaint in their favor.

 External Reputation Management Best Practices:

 - Study your target audience before designing your social media campaign.

 - Resolve any complaints in your customer’s favor to win them over.